-- Saute the pecans in a sauce pan with coconut oil and cinnamon and nutmeg (about 1/2 tsp each).
+- Saute the pecans in a saucepan with coconut oil, cinnamon and nutmeg (about 1/2 tsp each).
 If you wish for a sweeter dessert, add 1 tbsp coconut sugar to coat the pecans.

-- Cook in medium to low heat for 4 - 5 minute.
-Remove from heat
+- Cook on medium to low heat for 4 - 5 minutes.
+Be careful not to burn the nuts.

-- Pour "spiced" pecans on top of the sweet potato pie
+- Add the spiced pecans to the top of the sweet potato pie.

 - Bake for 17 minute

-- Broil it for 2 minute to give the top a little caramelization, be careful not to burn the nuts.
+- If needed, broil it for 2 minutes to give the top a little caramelization, be careful not to burn the nuts.

-To roast a sweet potato, you can just put them (as a whole) on a baking tray and bake in the oven at 400 F for 45 minutes.
+To roast your sweet potatoes, you can put them on a baking tray and bake in the oven at 400 F for 45 minutes.
 Stick a fork in it after baking, if it appears to be semi-soft, then it is ready to go!

-I love cube them and freeze it for smoothies or cut them into toasts or use them for baked goods like this.
+I love to cube roasted sweet potatoes and freeze them for smoothies or cut them into toasts or use them for baked goods like this.